Low Testosterone

 Testosterone

-Bioidentical testosterone in injection form is the most common type of testosterone therapy used.
+Bioidentical testosterone in injection form is the most common type of testosterone therapy used, because of consistent and reliable results.
 More than 90% of TRT patients use injectable testosterone.
+Less commonly used formulations include topical, pellet, and oral.

 Clomiphene pills